 The sword of Major John Howard who commanded ‘B’ Squadron (Canadian) of the King’s Colonials and later King Edward’s Horse (1902-1913) is shown in Figures 298-299.

 Major Howard's sword bears the Regimental device in the style of the second pattern Regimental headdress badge (KK 1371).
-It was made by John Chalk and Dawson of London and bears Major Howard’s initials JH.Figures 298-299: Upper section of the sword blade of Major John Howard of ‘B’ Squadron (Canadian) of the King’s Colonials and later King Edward’s Horse (1902-1913) and regimental motif from the sword (Peter Nemaric collection).Figure 300: King’s Colonials regimental motif badge on an Officer or NCOs cane (Photograph courtesy Paul Liddell, UK).
+It was made by John Chalk and Dawson of London and bears Major Howard’s initials JH.Figures 298-299: Upper section of the sword blade of Major John Howard of ‘B’ Squadron (Canadian) of the King’s Colonials and later King Edward’s Horse (1902-13) and the regimental motif from the sword (Peter Nemaric collection).Figure 300: King’s Colonials regimental motif on an Officer or NCOs cane (Photograph courtesy Paul Liddell, UK).